jcolag/entropy-arbitrage/2025-04-17-suspicions.md

  > **RIKER**: That's the Justman, the shuttle Reyga modified.

-While the *Enterprise*s have so far named their shuttles to honor physicists, I believe, this one seems to take its name from [Robert](https://en.wikipedia.org/wiki/Robert_H._Justman), producer on the original and this series, occasional director, and likely creator of Gene Roddenberry's "Great Bird of the Galaxy" nickname.
+While the *Enterprise*s have so far named their shuttles to honor physicists, I believe, this one seems to take its name from {% wiki Robert_H._Justman|Robert|en %}, producer on the original and this series, occasional director, and likely creator of Gene Roddenberry's "Great Bird of the Galaxy" nickname.

  > **PICARD**: But you can't be certain of that.
 You're betting your life on a hypothesis.